mechtifs/wiggle/README.md

 - Support GNOME 45+
 - Ditch Tweener in favor of Clutter
-- Scale effect only
+- Scaling effect only
-- Use cursor bitmap directly exported from Adwaita source SVG
+- Use cursor svg from Adwaita upstream

 ## Screenshots